 Website currently under construction*

-The Deaf Queer Resource Center encourages students who self-identify as deaf and LGBT to apply for an award of $250 to $500 to be applied toward tuition.
+The Deaf Queer Resource Center encourages students who self-identify as deaf and LGBTQ to apply for an award of $250 to $500 to be applied toward tuition.
 Students must have a 2.5 GPA or better, under 25 years of age, currently enrolled in high school or college, and must also submit a written or video essay along with supporting documentation.
 According to the Center, deaf queer youth of color are especially encouraged to apply.

 Gamma Mu Foundation Scholarships

 The Gamma Mu Foundation seeks to provide gay men with scholarships that allow them to attend an institution of higher learning.
 Of special importance to the Foundation are subpopulations within the gay male community such as youth, seniors, and domestic violence victims.
-This LGBT scholarship amount varies, but the foundation gives out approximately $19,000 per year.
+This LGBTQ scholarship amount varies, but the foundation gives out approximately $19,000 per year.
 Each award is given on an annual basis, after a formal application is done online and consideration by the Foundation’s Board of Directors is completed.
 The limit for funding is three years.

 Live Out Loud Educational Scholarship